Conducktor-AI/Conducktor/SECURITY.md

 ### For AI Client Applications (like ChatGPT)

 **Integration Security:**
-- OAuth 2.0 for user authentication to Conducktr
+- OAuth 2.0 for user authentication to Conducktor
 - Token storage in secure, httponly cookies
 - CORS properly configured
 - No credential exposure in client-side code